Pete Buttigieg

-Buttigieg ran in the 2020 Democratic Party presidential primaries, launching his campaign for the 2020 presidential election on April 14, 2019.
-He became the first openly gay man to launch a Democratic presidential campaign.
+In April 2019, Buttigieg announced a 2020 presidential campaign, making him the first openly gay man to launch a Democratic presidential campaign.
 (Note: Prior to Buttigieg's 2020 presidential candidacy, Fred Karger, who is also openly gay, sought the Republican Party nomination in 2012.)
-Despite initially low expectations, he gained significant momentum in mid-2019 when he participated in several town hall meetings and television debates.
-Buttigieg narrowly won the Iowa caucuses and placed a close second in the New Hampshire primary.
+During the Democratic Party primaries, he gained significant momentum in mid-2019 after several town hall meetings and television debates.
+Buttigieg narrowly won the Iowa caucuses while placing second in the popular vote, and placed a close second in the New Hampshire primary.
 By winning Iowa, he became the first openly gay candidate to win a presidential primary or caucus.
 Buttigieg dropped out of the race on March 1, 2020, and endorsed Joe Biden the following day.

-President-elect Biden named Buttigieg as his nominee for Secretary of Transportation in December 2020.
+After Biden won the 2020 presidential election, he named Buttigieg as his nominee for Secretary of Transportation in December 2020.
 His nomination was confirmed on February 2, 2021, by a vote of 86–13, making him the first openly gay Cabinet secretary in U.S. history.
 (Note: Richard Grenell, who is also gay, was appointed Acting Director of National Intelligence by President Donald Trump in 2020; however, the Director of National Intelligence is not a Cabinet secretary, but rather a Cabinet-level official and was not confirmed by the Senate.
 For more information, see Cabinet of the United States and United States presidential line of succession.)
 Nominated at age 38, he was also the youngest Cabinet member in the Biden administration and the youngest person ever to serve as Secretary of Transportation.
-Press reports had mentioned Buttigieg as a possible running mate for Kamala Harris upon the start of her 2024 presidential campaign, though he was ultimately not selected.
+After Biden withdrew his re-election campaign in 2024, Buttigieg was considered as a potential running mate for Kamala Harris, though he was ultimately not selected.

 Early life and career

 Pete Buttigieg was born on January 19, 1982, in South Bend, Indiana, to Jennifer "Anne" Montgomery and Joseph Anthony Buttigieg II.
 He is an only child.
 His parents met and married while employed as faculty at New Mexico State University.
 His father was born in Ħamrun, Malta, and emigrated to the United States to pursue his doctorate.
 Buttigieg's father embarked on a career as a professor of English at the University of Notre Dame near South Bend.
 Buttigieg's mother also taught at the University of Notre Dame for 29 years.
-His father, a translator of Marxist philosopher Antonio Gramsci's Prison Notebooks and the editor of a three-volume English edition, influenced his son's decision to study literature in college.
+His father, a translator of Italian Marxist philosopher Antonio Gramsci's Prison Notebooks and the editor of a three-volume English edition, influenced his son's decision to study literature in college.